Welcome to the BCS Program Overview!

 Financial Meeting

-All participants meet with a Financial Literacy Counselor when they begin the program, and then twice annually.
+All participants meet with a Financial Literacy Counselor when they begin the program, and then at least twice annually.
 They are here to help all families reach their financial goals in a way that makes sense for them.

 Financial Classes